life-at-the-frontier/validation-exercise/private-docs/Frontier + boundary lit notebook.md

 Note: **pages 2 -3** are good for ethnographic evidence on borders.
 Also the vagueness of ethnographic borders prompts these algorithm:

+> Recent ethnographic studies of cognitive maps show that residents draw on many of the same characteristics to identify the boundaries of their neighborhoods as do social scientists.
+Lacy (2007) describes this as “boundary work,” and focuses on how residents of middle class black areas seek to signify that their neighborhood is distinct from neighborhoods of black working class or poor people.
+In a Baltimore neighborhood Rich (2009) found that white residents used both the racial composition and class background of specific blocks to mark the limits of their own neighborhood: “when speaking about the boundaries for themselves, many talked about race and, in the terms of one Villager, where the racial ‘Maginot Line’ fell.
+Homeowners deemed the more middle-class and white areas of the neighborhood ‘the heart of Village Heights,’ while they questioned if the areas with a majority of black residents were included in the boundaries” (p.
+838).
+But in another locale Campbell et al (2009) reported that white residents preferred to draw wider boundaries inorder to think of their neighborhood as more racially and occupationally diverse: they drew “large maps that extended beyond the census tract to include a northern area.
+Whereas the Broadmore block group was a white, middle to upper middle class neighborhood, North Broadmore was less affluent and included a higher percentage of African Americans” (p.
+479).

+On validation:
 > Ambiguous boundaries probably work fine for residents, but they
 complicate neighborhood research.
 How can we measure neighborhood characteristics and
 their changes over time if we only know vaguely where the neighborhoods are?